manylabs/sensaurus/README.md

 * select the hub and click "Pair" button
 * the fields will populate with current values from the hub
 * modify the fields to reflect the required new settings
 * click on "Save" button.
-This will save settings to the hub, in hub's EEPROM and restart the hub
+This will send settings via BLE to the hub, the hub will save them in EEPROM and restart the hub in AWS IOT mode

-To repeat the settings procedure, switch the hub to BLE mode and click "Select Hub" or "Reconnect" button.
+Note: if settings haven't changed, the hub will not save anything but will restart the hub in AWS IOT mode To repeat the settings procedure, switch the hub to BLE mode and click "Select Hub" or "Reconnect" button.